students examining a skeleton in forensic anthropology class

 Students engage in hands-on learning experiences and reflection to develop skills and increase knowledge retention.

 Students have completed collaborative research with faculty in a variety of settings.
-The sites and subjects have included the Yucatán peninsula and the Chiapan highlands of Mexico, the Louisville Zoo primate center, archaeological digs in Peru and Israel, rural and urban sites in Cuba, Ecuador, Morocco, Portugal, and Spain, as well as studies in the United States of social class in family life.
-Many of the faculty-student collaborations have resulted in major research papers leading to national and regional presentations and publications.
+The sites and subjects have included archaeological digs in Peru, Israel and Mongolia, digital ethnography of social movements, community based collaborations, and studies about health & illness, social class, and family life.
+Many of the faculty-student collaborations have resulted in major research publications, presentations, and marketable skills in GIS, qualitative analysis, archival research, and intercultural communication.

 Internships